leoxxx00/WeatherStation/README.md

 # Raspberry Pi DHT22/DHT11 Weather Station
 A DHT22/DHT11 Weather Station project using Python, Flask, Flask-SocketIO, and Bootstrap that displays real-time temperature and humidity sensor readings of your multiple sensors on Raspberry Pi
 Original- https://github.com/donskytech/dht22-weather-station-python-flask-socketio-multiple-sensors.git
+NOTE!!!!
+Use Thunderbirds Teams's reengineered version of the Original project for flask LAN connections.
+Combined with a remote solution by using remote it. full framework credit to Donkeytech.
 ## Steps on how to run on Raspberry Pi
 1. Clone the repository
 ```